 Fig. 4 – Schematic Representation of Pseudorange Calculation

 In order to receive the spread-spectrum signal, the Receiver must know the desired PRN sequence.
 The receiver searches for specific satellites by generating its own copy of the sequence and shifting the pattern that matches with the transmitted pattern.
 This is achieved using correlator, which generates an output that corresponds to the degree of match between the two signals.

 Once the signals are matched, the Receiver computes the distance to each satellite using time frames, called “Pseudorange”.
-The time that the signal is transmitted from a satellite is recorded by the atomic clocks on the satellite and the time of signal reception is recorded by the receivers clock.
-The Receiver measures the difference of the two time frames called the “Pseudorange”.
+The time that the signal is transmitted from a satellite is recorded by the atomic clocks on the satellite and the time of signal reception is recorded by the receiver’s clock.
+The Receiver measures the difference between the two-time frames called the “Pseudorange”.
 It is measured in units of time.